Virtue Squad Handbook

 Please call Sumo sams direct to oder – please state it is the SQUAD tracksuit you will be purchasing as these are not available on the website.

-Optional: club kit: Cost Varies
+Optional: club kit: Cost Varies (Bag and water bottle are advised)

 To be ordered by Managing Director and invoiced separately